Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 ```
 ### Example: Create tests from examples  ###

-By default, Tcases for OpenAPI generates test cases using the schemas defined by the OpenAPI spec.
+By default, Tcases for OpenAPI generates test cases using the schemas defined by the OpenAPI definition.
 But you can also create executable tests using the [examples](./README.md#how-does-it-work) defined for the API.

 ```bash